-To my amazement, I also spotted a slightly smaller grove of aspens off in the distance, almost out of sight, in the direction of West Baldy.
-The amazing thing was that grove’s leaf color: Not gold or even orange, but red.
-Normally, one sees only portions of aspen foliage in orange and red.
+This hillside happens to be the southeast corner of the Howard Flats, a small wooded area on the north side of Hwy.
+62. To my amazement, I spotted another colorful aspen grove in the distance, almost out of sight.
+What was amazing was that grove’s leaf color: Not gold or even orange, but red.
+Normally, one sees only isolated clumps of aspen foliage in orange and red.
 That day was the first time I had seen aspen groves of one solid color (except for the usual green or yellow).
-There was no trail to where the red aspen grove was located, though, and I didn’t feel like bushwhacking for an hour, with no idea of the conditions I’d be dealing with after the hike.
+But by that time, I’d had enough of standing in the sun, and didn’t feel like bushwhacking in an unfamiliar canyon to chase red foliage.
 Eventually—when my craving for the color red becomes strong enough—I will spend an autumn in the maple forests of the eastern USA.

 It was midafternoon when I found the orange-colored grove, and a band of clouds began forming over Dallas Divide and the nearby mountains.
 As luck would have it, the leading edge of the band ducked beneath the sun just after I grabbed my camera gear and locked my car.
 It was one of those persnickety clouds, not big enough to make things overcast... just big enough to block the sunlight.
 My eyes bored into the cloud, encouraging to make it move north or south, but to no avail.
 It seemed to only move in line with the sun.